burmisov/express-static-zip/README.md

 ## About

-  Adding client-side dependency libraries to the repository is a good practice, but there are huge ones like [dojo](http://dojotoolkit.org) and some proprietary ones like [Arcgis JS API](http://js.arcgis.com) containing thousands of small files, making it a mess.
-You either go with them, making the repo some ten times slower, or use some (probably internally) hosted ones, messing with versions and switching paths.
+  Keeping client-side dependency libraries in the repository is a good practice, but there are huge ones like [dojo](http://dojotoolkit.org) and some proprietary ones like [Arcgis JS API](http://js.arcgis.com) containing thousands of small files, making it a mess.
+You either go with them, making the repo at least ten times slower, or use the (sometimes internally) hosted ones, messing with versions and switching paths.

-  This module provides means to serving such libraries or arbitrary static file packages right out of a ZIP without unpacking.
-Zipped library goes well with the repos even being several tens of megabytes in size.
+  This module provides a means to serving such libraries or arbitrary static file packages right out of a ZIP without unpacking.
+Zipped library goes well with the repos even when they are several tens of megabytes in size.
 Zipped library doesn't pollute your repo with its contents.

   You can add a classic `express.static` for production environment, with an unzip deployment script.